vladak/shield/README.md

 At that point, I noted a hint of desperation and frustration in my mind - was not sure whether building this seemingly trivial project at that point is actually feasible given the hardware/software/firmware constraints.

 To avoid charging the LiPo battery when freezing (which would damage it), I needed to solder a thermistor to the charger and fasten it to the battery so that the charger can measure the temperature of the battery.
 It has a built-in logic that prevents charging if the temperature of the battery is too low or too high.
+When soldering the thermistor, I chose the black wire to be ground, to match the [STEMMA QT convention](https://learn.adafruit.com/introducing-adafruit-stemma-qt/technical-specs).

 As for sizing, this is something I will yet have to [figure out](https://forums.adafruit.com/viewtopic.php?p=946668), esp. during the winter.